Air Corporate

 • Expected monthly transaction volume and the currencies involved

-• Any existing contracts, purchase orders, or invoices if the company is already trading
+• Any existing contracts, purchase orders, or invoices if already trading

 • Website URL or company profile